msv-lab/llm-play/README.md

               --equivalence __TRIMMED_CASE_INSENSITIVE__ \
               >/dev/null

-## Data Export

-Data can be exported to a format suitable for further analysis, such as JSON or CVS using the options `--export` and `--report`.

-This will export data as an CSV table (the file extension determines the format):

-    llm-play --export data --report data.csv

-The option `--report` can be added to other formats for on-the-fly reporting, e.g.

-    llm-play --distribution data --report distribution.json

 ## Shell Template Language

 The shell template language allows dynamic substitution of specific placeholders with runtime values before executing a shell command.
 These placeholders are instantiated and replaced with their corresponding values before the command is executed by the system shell.